IJM Corporation: Corporate Profile

-Leveraging on its construction expertise, the Group also owns and operates infrastructure concessions to create long-term recurrent income streams.
-Initial advancements into concession assets in Malaysia, however, proved elusive and, thus, an international focus was adopted.
-IJM's involvement in overseas infrastructure privatisation (Build-Operate-Transfer) schemes met with considerable success.
 Amongst the Group's present investments in major overseas infrastructure projects are the Western Access Tollway in Argentina, five tolled highways and the Gautami power plant in India, and the Binh An water treatment concession in Vietnam.
 In Malaysia, the Group owns and operates three highways and port concessions from the RBH merger.
-The Group had previously invested in and profitably sold several infrastructure assets in China.
+The Group had previously invested in and sold several infrastructure assets in China.

 The Group also ventured into oil palm plantations in 1985 as a source of steady income to cushion the cyclical nature of its core construction business.
-This investment has since paid off handsomely.
-Now listed on the Main Market of Bursa Securities, IJM Plantations Berhad has contributed significantly to the Group's earnings over the years and has also accorded the Group better resilience to weather macro-economic and input costs volatilities.
 It is currently expanding its plantation operations into Indonesia.

 When IJM went public in 1986, it had a market capitalisation of RM66 million and total assets of RM172 million.
 The Group's market capitalisation stood at RM9.83 billion as of 30 June 2014 and total assets stood at RM18.4 billion as of 31 March 2014.